 This is the world we live in, and how we experience it.
 There's no room for patience, and unfortunately, patience is exactly what you're going to need in order to learn how to draw.
 It's not going to happen immediately, it's not going to be easy, and by the box it is going to be frustrating.

-Even when conscious of it, it's difficult to force ourselves to stop and think.
-Not impossible by any stretch, and really that's one of the main things this course is meant to teach, but when one has trouble even noticing the problem in the first place, you know it's going to be challenging at least to stop it from happening.
-As is the vein with the methodology I espouse here, every difficulty you face must serve a purpose.
-Every added challenge must help you develop your skills more efficiently and more effectively - if it doesn't, it's just dead weight.
+Even when you're conscious of all of this, it's difficult to force ourselves to stop and think.
+Not impossible by any stretch, and really that's one of the main things this course is meant to teach, but when one has trouble even noticing how the problem manifests in the first place, working around it is a complication that only gets in the way.
+One of the core principles of Drawabox is that every difficulty you face must serve a purpose.
+Every challenge must help you develop your skills more efficiently and more effectively.
+If it doesn't, it's just dead weight slowing you down.
 That's what digital tools are in this situation, in the context of someone just looking to learn how to draw.
 Dead.
 Weight.

-I've witnessed countless students who fought to use their tablets and their software initially, develop a deep respect for every line and every stroke that had not been there before, despite drawing digitally for months or years.
-Hell, I certainly noticed that change in myself.
+I've witnessed countless students who fought to use their tablets and their software initially, develop a deep respect for every line and stroke that simply had not been there before, despite drawing digitally for months or years prior to that.
+Hell - I noticed that change in myself.
 With the physical ink in front of you, there comes an appreciation that feels so much less tangible when represented in pixels.